barcek/rhizo/README.md

 # rhizo

-A set of six components forming a single-page, blog-like hypertext viewer, including routes and types, written with Vue.js in TypeScript.
+A set of seven components forming a single-page, blog-like hypertext viewer, including routes and types, written with Vue.js in TypeScript.

 The whole has been spun out of the [notes](https://barcek.github.io/notes) project, a styled and extended implementation of the concept.